namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-Let's discuss this code, which should go into a new file called `BoundingBoxButton.swift`, a little.
+Let's discuss this code, which should go into a new file called
-We give our `BoundingBoxButton` a custom constructor, which takes the path of the annotation and the
+`BoundingBoxButton.swift`.
+We give our `BoundingBoxButton` a custom constructor,
+which takes the path of the annotation and the text it represents.
+Both of these
-text it represents.
-Both of these pieces of information come from the backing model in our
+pieces of information come from the backing model in our
 `GoogleCloudOCRResponse` object.
-The custom constructor calls the `init(frame: CGRect)` constructor
+The custom constructor calls the
-which the `UIButton` has by default, in order to create the overall frame in which the button will
+`init(frame: CGRect)` constructor which the `UIButton` has by default, in order
+to create the surrounding frame in which the button will live.
+As I mentioned,
-live.
-As I mentioned, `UIButton`s, or `UIView`s in general, can only have rectangular frames.
-As
+`UIButton`s -- in fact `UIView`s in general -- can only have rectangular frames.
-such, we need to supply such a rectangular frame, which in this case we can access very conveniently
+Therefore, we need to supply such a rectangular frame, which we get very
-via `path.bounds`, which spans a rectangle into which the `UIBezierPath`, no matter how windy and
+conveniently via `path.bounds`, which spans a rectangle the `UIBezierPath`, no
-complex, will fit.
-We then apply a `CGAffineTransform` to the path.
-This is because we created the
+matter how windy and complex, will fit into.
+We then apply a `CGAffineTransform`
+to the path.
+This is because we created the path relative to the original image
-path relative to the original image frame, but now want to place it within the frame of the button,
-which may have a different origin than the frame's origin at `(0, 0)`.
+frame, but now want to place it within the frame of the button, which may have a
+different origin.

 We also add a target function for the `.touchDown` event.
-The connected function, also called
+The connected
-`touchDown`, takes care of determining when the user actually clicked inside the bounding box's
+function, here also called `touchDown`, takes care of determining when the user
-path, as opposed to the surrounding space of the button's overall frame.
-In the latter case, we
+actually clicked inside the bounding box's path, as opposed to the surrounding
+space of the button's frame.
+In the latter case, we `cancelTracking`.
-`cancelTracking`.

-Lastly, `draw()` is exactly the code we had in `shapeForBoundingBox` earlier, just that we directly
+Lastly, `draw()` is exactly the code we had in `shapeForBoundingBox` earlier,
-add this shape to the `BoundingBoxButton`.
+just that we directly add this shape to the `BoundingBoxButton`.

 And that's it for the implementation of the `BoundingBoxButton`.
+Next, let's
-Next, let's create one such buttton
+create one such buttton for every annotation inside of our
-for every annotation inside of our `displayBoundingBoxes` method in `ImageViewController.swift`.
-It
+`displayBoundingBoxes()` method in `ImageViewController.swift`.
+It should be
-should be updated to look like this:
+updated to look like this:

 ```swift
 private func displayBoundingBoxes(for ocrResult: OCRResult) {